-Credit requirements: The accomplishments of credits granted on the basis of the decision of the tutor and the director of the Doctoral School.
+Credit requirements: The accomplishments of credits granted on the basis of the decision of the tutor.

 Tutoring Seminar I, II., III., IV.
-In every semester, seminar, which includes total credit 40 ongoing research work, and reports, mandatory, 4 10 credits,

-Teaching a full independent academic course, in Hungarian or foreign In Hungarian 15 language, in any field, obligatory credits, in foreign language 20 credits Supplementing and publishing an independent scientific publication, in 15 credits Hungarian language Supplementing and publishing an independent scientific publication, in foreign 20 credits language To write an independent scientific review, in Hungarian language 5 credits To write an independent scientific review, in foreign language 10 credits Participation in a conference with lecture, in Hungarian language 8 credits Participation in a conference with lecture, in Hungarian language 5 credits Participation in a conference with lecture, in foreign language 15 credits Participation in a conference with poster, in foreign language 10 credits Public discussion of the first full draft version of the dissertation 15 credits
+In every semester, seminar, which includes ongoing research work, and reports, mandatory, 4 10 credits, total credit 40 Teaching a full independent academic course, in Hungarian or foreign language, in any field, obligatory In Hungarian 15 credits, in foreign language 20 credits Supplementing and publishing an independent scientific publication, in Hungarian language 15 credits Supplementing and publishing an independent scientific publication, in foreign language 20 credits To write an independent scientific review, in Hungarian language 5 credits To write an independent scientific review, in foreign language 10 credits Participation in a conference with lecture, in Hungarian language 8 credits Participation in a conference with lecture, in Hungarian language 5 credits Participation in a conference with lecture, in foreign language 15 credits Participation in a conference with poster, in foreign language 10 credits Public discussion of the first full draft version of the dissertation 15 credits